-Katherine is invited to attend an annual murder game by Aunt Liz, who thinks she herself is going to be murdered, and not surprisingly, she later turns up dead.
+Katherine is invited to attend an annual murder game by Aunt Liz.
+Aunt Liz thinks she is going to be murdered, so, unsurprisingly, she later turns up dead!

 It's up to Katherine to solve the mystery, along with her only ally, A Siamese cat called Nico.

-(Angie Cabot is a pen name of author Gary Jonas, best known for his Jonathan Shade series.)
+(Angie Cabot is one of the pen names of author Gary Jonas, best known for his Jonathan Shade series.)

 'The Cats That' series of eleven novels by Karen Anne Golden is, to my mind, the series that's probably the most similar to Lilian Jackson Braun's books, and the longest in the Cozy Mystery genre of Siamese cat books.

-Abby, and Katz's own Siamese cats Scout and Abra (plus others, as the series unfolds) always play a role in solving the mysteries.
+Abby, together with Katz's own Siamese cats, Scout and Abra (plus others, as the series unfolds) always play a role in solving the mysteries.

 Then there's the five-book Sarah Blair Mysteries series,